UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     - [VSCodium](https://docs.uppmax.uu.se/software/vscodium_on_bianca/)
     - [Matlab](https://docs.uppmax.uu.se/software/matlab/#the-matlab-module)

-## Discussion
+## Keypoints

-!!! question "Do you lack an IDE on Bianca?"
+??? question "Do you lack an IDE on Bianca?"

     - Give some input to us.

+## Summary

+!!! abstract "Keypoints"

+    - There are (at least) 4 IDEs instaleld on Bianca
+    - How to start the mare descibed in the documentation
+    - ThinLinc remote desktop is needed.
+    - Starting an interactive session on a compute node is recommended.